Super Abstraction, an interview with 1BIT©

 While I was sitting down, he asked me if I liked to play Monopoly.

 I answered sure, but I prefer Frogger… I couldn’t finish my sentence.
-He interrupted me and said out loud, almost screaming I love Monopoly!
+He interrupted me and said out loud, almost screaming: I love Monopoly!
 Let’s play Monopoly!

-We played some Monopoly.
+So, we played some Monopoly.